Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/prepare.md

 After filling in the above files, you can proceed to upload your learnware.
 Once the learnware is successfully uploaded, the system backend will automatically add it to the validation queue to check whether the learnware meets the requirements, including the format of the learnware and whether the model can be run.
 This validation process may take some time, depending on the complexity of the learnware and the workload of the system backend.
 The validation results will be displayed on the website.

-Since the backend validation of learnware can be time-consuming, we recommend that you validate your learnware locally before uploading it by using the following code:
+Since the backend validation of learnwares can be time-consuming, we recommend that you validate your learnware locally before uploading it by using the following code:

 ```py
 from learnware.client import LearnwareClient